Guesswhoitis/LectureVideoDownloader/README.md

 # This was a project I created years ago.
-I am making it public purely to show it on my GitHub
+I am making it public purely to show it on my GitHub.
+Do not use this as it is bad.

 # LectureVideoDownloader
 A small commandLine program to download all of your lectures from a supplied RSS feed.